jspe406/pytorch_on_frontier/README.md

 The output and error files are both found in the `logs` directory
 ```
-ls logs/ # will show the files inside of logs
-vim logs/<file_name> # will show content
+# the output file will show something like this

 Epoch [1000/10000], Loss: 0.5720
 Epoch [2000/10000], Loss: 0.3862